fbpx

 “Derek Thompson has long been one of the brightest new voices in American journalism.
 With Hit Makers, he becomes one of the brightest new voices in the world of non-fiction books.”— Daniel H. Pink

-Derek Thompson is a staff writer at The Atlantic, where he writes about issues ranging from the consumer habits of millennials to the economics of entertainment.
+Derek Thompson is a staff writer at The Atlantic, where he writes about issues ranging from consumer spending habits to the economics of entertainment.
 He offers a fresh, sharp, and clear voice amidst the chaos of new technology and the changing world.
 He effectively dissects the biggest technological, economic, political, and cultural trends of the moment, and interprets what they might mean for our futures.
 Original and prescient, his writing has earned him a Best in Business Award for Columns and Commentary from the Society of American Business Editors and Writers.
 “My job is to notice when I’m curious, and to notice when I’m confused, and to turn those noticings into words,” Derek says, “and to hope that people enjoy reading the crystallization of a quietly shared curiosity.”

 Derek’s hit podcast Plain English does precisely as the name promises.
 He breaks down the weekly headlines into plain English, cutting the misinformation and confusion.
 Work in Progress, Derek’s newsletter on work, technology, and how to solve some of America’s biggest problems, has attracted a large audience looking to get ahead and prepare for the future.
 In his landmark cover story “A World Without Work,” Derek offered a wide-ranging exploration of the future of artificial intelligence and employment, and how Americans might cope with a jobless future.